FREE MENTAL HEALTH ASSESSMENT. start here

 The final step will likely be to schedule your next appointment.
 It’s up to you if you’d like to schedule it right then or if you’d like to take some time to reflect on that first meeting before deciding whether or not to move forward.

+You may wonder: how long does therapy take?
+That depends on a number of factors.
 Another important reminder: there are many therapists out there.
 It may take visits with a few potential therapists before you find your therapist — and that’s totally okay.

 You can only be expected to really dive in with someone you share a healthy therapeutic relationship with, and the professionals know this.